I’m leaking all my best Biryani secrets tips that I’ve learned from friends, and people around me. Please give me a thumps up in comment if it helps.

 8. Make ahead Biryani Korma

 You can make korma gravy of Biryani a few hour ahead or even a day ahead.
 In that case the fried onions will puff up and soak water so add 1/4 cup extra water or more if gravy is too dry.
-Korma gravy should have thick gravy.
-It should be dry.
+Korma gravy should have thick juicy gravy.
+It shouldn’t be dry.

 Steaming is most important step of biryani making.
 When you assemble meat and rice with other ingredients in biryani pot.
 The rice that are under cooked absorb the gravy moisture.
 As the pot gets heated the moisture from gravy rises and form steam.
 This steam needs to be trapped in the pot so rice puff up in this aroma filled steam.
 This is called ‘Dum’ technique of biryani.
 To achieve this you seal the pot by one of these ways.